 “The CONSENSUS research project formed the foundation for major successes in attaining European funding to progress our ideas, indicating how Irish researchers are leading the way with novel approaches for transforming domestic consumption onto more sustainable pathways.”

 In response to their findings Director General of the EPA, Laura Burke, said: “Changing our behaviour is one of the greatest challenges we face in making the transition to a low carbon and resource efficient future.
-In this report, the CONSENSUS team shows how we can better understand our current behaviour and how we can start to redirect it onto a more sustainable pathway.
+In this report, the CONSENSUS team shows how we can better understand our current behaviour and how we can start to redirect it to a more sustainable pathway.
 We are often unaware that many of our everyday activities damage the environment and this project demonstrates that small actions can make a big difference.”

 - More action is needed if the UN Sustainable Development Goals are to be achieved.